 Research perspectives

 No information about relevance of pCR and TILs have been published in South-American breast cancer women.
 An increase of the knowledge about prognosis impact of pCR and TIL in every molecular breast cancer subtype will allow to obtain more effective personalized therapies.
-Furthermore, similar analysis need to be done with more precise methods to evaluate response to chemotherapy and host immune activity like tumor residual burden and CD3/CD8 ratio, respectivelly.
+Furthermore, similar analysis need to be done with more precise methods to evaluate response to chemotherapy and host immune activity like tumor residual burden and CD3/CD8 ratio, respectively.

 REFERENCES